jhucsf/spring2020/exercise/assembly.md

-Your task in this exercise is to write an x86-64 assembly language program which reads 10 integer values from the user, stores them in an array, computes their sum, and prints the sum.
+Your task in this exercise is to write an x86-64 assembly language program which reads 10 integer values from the user, stores them in an array, finds the maximum value, and then prints the maximum value.

-Note that it's not sufficient to simply compute a running sum of input values: the program should first store the 10 input values in an array, then compute the sum from the values in the array.
+Note that it's not sufficient to simply keep track of the maximum value as values are read: the program should first store the 10 input values in an array, then find the maximum from the values in the array.

 Here is an example session showing assembling and running the program (user input in **bold**):

 <div class="highlighter-rouge"><pre>
-$ <b>make arraySum</b>
+$ <b>make arrayMax</b>
-gcc -c -g -no-pie -o arraySum.o arraySum.S gcc -no-pie -o arraySum arraySum.o
+gcc -c -g -no-pie -o arrayMax.o arrayMax.S gcc -no-pie -o arrayMax arrayMax.o
-$ <b>./arraySum</b>
+$ <b>./arrayMax</b>
-Enter 10 integer values: <b>52 90 75 6 38 90 10 10 88 32</b>
+Enter 10 integer values: <b>3 2 61 35 74 73 70 7 94 53</b>
-Sum is 491
+Max is 94
 </pre></div>

 If you finish this task and are looking for a more challenging task,